ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 - Only start races when the server has players.
 - Move players to the starting positions.
 - Let the players know the race is about to begin and when to go.
-- Keep track of each players race time.
+- Keep track of the race time for each player.
 - Stop the race when time has ran out before starting a new race.

-Create a new script called **Race_Manager_Server** and place it into the **Server Context** folder.
-Before opening the script we need to setup the custom property for the positions so **Lua** has access to them.
+Create a new script called **Race_Manager_Server** and place the script you created into the **Server Context** folder.
+Before opening the script, we need to setup the custom property for the positions so **Lua** has access to them.

 !!! tip
     It's good habit to suffix scripts with the type of context they will be placed in so it's easier to find in the **Project Content** panel.
+For example, a server script could be called **GameManagerServer**, and the client script could be called **GameManagerClient**.

     With the addition of **Project Content** folders organizing scripts, templates, and materials is recommended when creating bigger projects.

 We want each player to be moved to a random lane position.
-At the same time we need to mark each player as in the race to keep track of who is and isn't currently racing because players can join the game while a race is in progress.
+At the same time we need to mark each player in the race to keep track of who is and isn't currently racing because players can join the game while a race is in progress.

 1. Click on **Race_Manager_Server** so it becomes the active object selected.
 2. Drag and drop the group **Starting Positions** onto the **Add Custom Property** button.